 The Castro: Hot Bars and History in America's OG Gayborhood

 Vogue for a selfie on the neighborhood's famous rainbow crosswalks.

 The Castro, it seems, is always having some kind of a renaissance.

-With a legacy as the nexus of the LGBTQ rights movement and the home of icon Harvey Milk, today the world's most famous gayborhood is reinventing itself with artisanal coffee shops, restaurants that cater to foodies, sophisticated retail, and fancy cannabis.
+With a legacy as the nexus of the LGBTQ rights movement and the home of icon Harvey Milk, the world's most famous gayborhood has lately reinvented itself with artisanal coffee shops, restaurants that cater to foodies, sophisticated retail, and fancy cannabis.

-In recent years, Castro Street itself has received a $4.5 million makeover that brought broader sidewalks, rainbow crosswalks, and bronze plaques honoring gay and lesbian heroes.
-Last year, the central Harvey Milk Plaza got a much needed revamp.
-In other words, there's no time like to present to visit the SF neighborhood that's synonymous with diversity and inclusivity.
+In recent years, a major renovation to Castro Street brought broader sidewalks, rainbow crosswalks, bronze plaques honoring gay and lesbian heroes, and a much needed revamp to Harvey Milk Plaza.
+Visit the SF neighborhood that's synonymous with diversity and inclusivity.

 The Marina: Fitness and day drinking find common ground on (and around) stylish Chestnut Street

 The Marina gets a lot of flack for its athleisure-clad mommies who juice-lunch between Pilates and shopping and for its puffer-vest-wearing bros who share investment tips over beers.